Localization and anomalous reference frames in gravity: Tree-level null ray segments

 In terms of Poisson structures, one can just restrict to gauge-invariant observables, and employ the Poisson bracket obtained by inverting the kinematical symplectic form~\eqref{Equation: Omega I}.
 On the other hand, one can proceed at the symplectic level by constructing a \emph{reduced} phase space.
 This consists of restricting to the subspace of the kinematical phase space in which the constraints are satisfied, and then quotienting by the action generated by the first-class constraints.

 Alternatively, one can impose a gauge-fixing condition in addition to the gauge constraint $C=0$.
-Here, a very natural gauge-fixing condition is to make the embedding field trivial, $X(\mv )= \mv $.
+Here, a very natural gauge-fixing condition is to make the embedding field trivial, $X(\mv )= \mv $ (this is a frame-fixing in the sense described above).
 All functions of the remaining degrees of freedom are then observables, and the Poisson bracket is replaced by the Dirac bracket.\footnote{One can also do gauge-fixing at the level of the reduced phase space, by simply including the gauge-fixing condition among the set of constraints considered.}

 In the following, we will explicitly demonstrate these different approaches, and then show that they give isomorphic results, where the isomorphism is a `dressing map' taking bare observables to their gauge-invariant counterparts.